oscarwyx/quiz-app/ChangLog.md

 * Sept 8th: Add html learning section to Portfolio; Created a new repo for oscarwebpage.html with html code.
 * Sept 9th: Add progress file of TS learning.
 Something easy, just following the toturial.
 * Sept 14th: Add progress of git leaning in protfolio
+* Sept 15th: Upload new version webpage code to protfolio with bunch of javascript element.